 As a federal corrections officer, a person oversees offenders who are waiting to go to trial as well as those people who are serving time for their crimes.
 In order to obtain correctional officer jobs, there are several requirements that must be met.

 First of all, an applicant must be at least 21 years of age, but no older than 37 when he or she is hired.
 Also, this type of officer cannot have any felony convictions; this does not apply to felony charges.
-As long as the person was not convicted, felony charges to not affect a person’s ability to become a federal officer.
+As long as the person was not convicted, felony charges do not affect a person’s ability to become a federal officer.

 Most federal agencies require that a federal corrections officer have at least a bachelor’s degree.
 After age and educational requirements have been met, a person will then have to undergo a thorough interview process before being hired as a federal corrections officer.
-Most agencies require that a person take a pass a number of written and oral tests as well as pass a physical examination.
+Most agencies require that a person take to pass a number of written and oral tests as well as pass a physical examination.

 Federal Probation Officer

 A person will need to obtain a bachelor’s degree from an accredited college in order to become a federal probation officer.
 Common areas that a person could major in would be social work and corrections.
-Some places that hire federal probation officers require that a person obtain a higher level degree than a bachelor’s as well as obtain a certain amount of work experience.
+Some places that hire federal probation officers require that a person obtain a higher-level degree than a bachelor’s as well as obtain a certain amount of work experience.
 Unlike becoming a probation officer at a county or state detention center, in order to work within a federal prison, a person will have to undergo specialized training.

 In addition to obtaining a degree, there are other requirements that must meet to work as a federal probation officer.
 One such requirement includes applying for a federal probation officer job position when the applicant is over 21 but under the age of 37.
 A person also has to be in good physical shape to work with federal prison inmates.
 In addition, a person is required to go through an extensive interview process which includes both oral and written examinations.